We are hiring and are looking for a web developer to join our team.

 We are always looking for researchers and research assistants: here's how to apply.

-Our research team is in charge of producing original academic papers for peer-reviewed journals, as well as taking published research and global datasets and translating them into short articles and interactive data visualisations.
+Our research team is in charge of producing original academic papers for peer-reviewed journals, as well as taking published research and global datasets and translating them into short articles and interactive data visualizations.
 Our goal is to communicate the main insights from academic research in an accurate and understandable synthesis, providing both specialists and non-specialists with data-driven analysis on how the world is changing and why.